raghavian/raghavian.github.io/_pages/about.md

 News
 ======
+* 2023-12: RS was featured in an article in the Danish magazine _Prosa_ talking about the [climate impact of AI](https://prosabladet.dk/nyheder/nyhed/ai-skyder-afsted-med-rekordfart-hvad-goer-det-egentlig-ved-klimaet).
 * 2023-12: Papers on [energy consumption-aware NAS](https://arxiv.org/abs/2210.06015) and [improved activation map quantization](https://arxiv.org/abs/2309.11856) accepted to be presented at [ICASSP-2024](https://2024.ieeeicassp.org/).
 * 20223-12: Machine Learning Section award for contributions to DEI, and green initiatives in 2023.
 * 2023-11: [Paper](https://pubs.rsc.org/en/content/articlehtml/2023/sc/d3sc05081e) accepted to be published in Journal of Chemical Science.